VladislavEkimtcov/UIUCEventScraper/README.md

 * Some calendar names included illegal characters (slashes, for example).
 Code was added to eliminate those.
 * Many calendars were empty or corrupted.
 Plus, very few included food events.
 Additional handling was included to search for pages that mention "Pizza", "Food", "Snack", or "Barbecue"
 * Different departments turned out to participate in the exact same events, resulting in duplicates.
 [ICS duplicate remover](https://github.com/VladislavEkimtcov/PythonICSDuplicateRemover) seemed like a good solution and is included with the distribution.
+* Mission success!
+Went to a barbecue and had a good time.